rweigel/stct/GEI.md

-There are two basic definitions of the Geocentric Equatorial Inertial (GEI) coordinate system in common use.
+There are two basic categories of the Geocentric Equatorial Inertial (GEI) coordinate frame in common use.

-1. An inertial coordinate system.
-There are several versions that depend on the date and time when the obliquity and ecliptic plane was computed.
-Variants include B1900, B1950, and J2000.

-2. An non-inertial coordinate system.
-There are several versions, depending on which of the following were accounted for: obliquity (tilt with respect to ecliptic plan), precession (rotation of tilt around ecliptic pole), nutation (perturbations to precession path), and planetary precession (motion of the ecliptic with respect to the fixed starts).
+1. A non-inertial coordinate frame.
+There are several versions, depending on which how and which of the following time-varying effects are were accounted for
+  * obliquity (tilt of the planetary rotation axis with respect to the ecliptic plane),
+  * precession (rotation of planetary rotation axis tilt around the ecliptic pole),
+  * nutation (perturbations to precession path), and
+  * planetary precession (motion of the ecliptic with respect to the fixed starts).

+2. An inertial coordinate frame.
+There are several versions that depend on how and which time-varying effects are accounted for but evaluate them at a specific date and time (epoch).

 _Discuss why and when two versions are used._